 The fund expects to make a distribution each month.
 If the fund earns more income or capital gains than the distribution, it will distribute the excess each December.
 If the fund earns less than the amount distributed, the difference is a return of capital.
+For more information, see "Specific Information About Each of the Mutual Funds Described in This Document - Distribution policy".

-Generally, distributions for the Mutual Fund Series are automatically reinvested, without charges, in additional units of the fund unless you ask in writing to have them invested in another mutual fund managed by Cl.
+Generally, distributions for the Mutual Fund Series are automatically reinvested, without charges, in additional units of the fund unless you ask in writing to have them invested in another mutual fund managed by CI GAM.
 You can ask to receive your distributions in cash for the fund if you hold it in non-registered accounts.
 Cash distributions are not subject to redemption fees.
 We may change the distribution policy at our discretion.
 For more information, see "Specific Information About Each of the Mutual Funds Described in this Document - Distribution policy".

 This document provides specific information about the CI Global Sustainable Infrastructure Fund.
-It should be read in conjunction with the rest of the simplified prospectus of the funds dated June 30, 2022.
+It should be read in conjunction with the rest of the simplified prospectus of the funds dated June 28, 2024.
 This document and the document that provides general information about the funds together constitute the simplified prospectus.